TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 * You can create this on your local computer in excel and use WinSCP to move it to Sumner, or use create it using `nano` on the cluster.

-## 2. Run trim test to determine optimal read length
+## 2. Run trimming and mapping test to determine optimal read length

 * You only need to do this once.
 If you already know the optimal read length for your data, proceed to step 3.

+* This will run FastQC, trimmomatic, and Star on your data at a variety of read lenghts

 * rMATS requires all reads be the same lengths.
 Things to consider when deciding: